zskey-zn/3D-HiFi/README.md

 &emsp;&emsp;As an emerging high-resolution long-read chromosome conformation capture technique, HiFi-C currently lacks dedicated software tools.
 Researchers have to adapt pipelines designed for Pore-C, which may underestimate the true potential of HiFi-C data and negatively impact downstream analyses such as scaffolding.
 To address this issue, we have developed `HAST`, a tool specifically designed for efficient scaffolding using HiFi-C data. `HAST` also supports Pore-C data.

 ## <span id="Overview">Overview</span>
+&emsp;&emsp;Given the substantial length of HiFi-C reads, we employed an analysis strategy involving in silico fragmentation at restriction enzyme cleavage sites prior to alignment.
 ![workflow](image/workflow.png)
 ## Table of contents
 - [Dependencies](#Dependencies)